Clemency Definition – Understanding The Basics

 5. Official Recommendation and Reports

-Prior to the 2014 Clemency Initiative, commutation approvals were much more uncommon than pardons at the federal level.
-Reasons for granting commutation, despite its rarity, included “disparity or undue severity of sentence, critical illness or old age, and meritorious service…to the government by the petitioner.”
+Before the Clemency Initiative (2014) , commutation approvals were much more uncommon than pardons at the federal level.
+Reasons for granting commutation, despite its rarity, included "disparity or undue severity of sentence, critical illness or old age, and meritorious service...to the government by the petitioner."
 (Justice.gov).
 The Clemency Initiative, however, established new factors and prioritized individuals who met them.
 These factors are:

 - They are currently serving a federal sentence in prison and likely would have received a substantially lower sentence if convicted of the same offense today;